BadBob2021/mb/docs/videos/video_dd6.md

 title: Deep Dive 6 - Debugging and parallelism, processing nodes in the build graph
 ---

-## MetaBuild Deep Dive 6 - Debugging and parallelism, processing nodes in the build graph
+## Deep Dive 6 - Debugging and parallelism, processing nodes in the build graph

 Topics: Debugging and parallelism in MetaBuild, processing nodes in the build graph.